openharmony/docs/en/application-dev/dfx/hitracechain-guidelines.md

 # Development of Distributed Call Chain Tracing

-## When to Use
+## Introduction

-HiTraceChain is the module that provides APIs to implement call chain tracing throughout a service process.
-With HiTraceChain, you can quickly obtain the run log for the call chain of a specified service process and locate faults in inter-device, inter-process, or inter-thread communications.
+The hiTraceChain module provides APIs to implement call chain tracing throughout a service process.
+This can help you quickly obtain the run log for the call chain of a specified service process and locate faults in inter-device, inter-process, or inter-thread communications.

+hiTraceChain is a lightweight implementation of the cloud-based distributed call chain tracing.
+It allows applications to trace cross-thread, cross-process, and cross-device service calls.
+The hiTraceChain module generates a unique **chainId** for a service process and passes it to various information (including application events, system time, and logs) specific to the service process.
+During debugging and fault locating, you can use the unique **chainId** to quickly correlate various information related to the service process.

+## Basic Concepts

+- **chainId**

+  Distributed call chain tracing ID, which is a part of **HiTraceId** and is used to identify the service process being traced.

 ## Available APIs